yutongwangBIT/VOOM/Dependencies.md

 ##List of Known Dependencies
-###ORB-SLAM2 version 1.0
+###VOOM version 1.0

-In this document we list all the pieces of code included  by ORB-SLAM2 and linked libraries which are not property of the authors of ORB-SLAM2.
+In this document we list all the pieces of code included by VOOM and linked libraries that are not the property of the authors of VOOM.

 #####Code in **src** and **include** folders